elastic/elastic-agent/CONTRIBUTING.md

 ## Something Not Working?
 Found a Bug?

 If you think you found a bug, it probably is a bug.
-File it in [GitHub](https://github.com/elastic/elastic-agent/issues)
+Fill it in [GitHub](https://github.com/elastic/elastic-agent/issues)

 ## Found a Security Issue?